Data-to-Insight-Center/LIDO/README.md

 # AirboxDataLake

-The Airbox Data Lake is designed for exploring how a network storage (Unis) will interoperate with the Digital Object Architecture (DOA) and take advantage of the PID Kernel Information and the Local Handle System of the E-RPID testbed
+The Airbox Data Lake is an experimental framework for abstracting raw data into digital objects in order for the raw data to be made FAIR.
+The LIDO code here explores the framework's use of the PID Kernel Information (PID KI) (see 10.5281/zenodo.1462542) to more easily manage abstract digital objects.
+The demo framework uses a network storage (Unis) system to hold the raw data.
+It stores type information in a Data Type Registry (see https://www.rd-alliance.org/groups/data-type-registries-wg.html) and obtains test handles from the E-RPID testbed at Indiana University.

 # Installation Guide